KoneMuhammad/yellowneedle/README.md

-# Yellow Needle
+Yellow Needle
 ---

-**Mobile App for Discovering AI & ML Research Papers Ahead of the Curve**
+## concise summaries of the latest ML research on the commute

 ![Yellow Needle App Screenshot](assets/yellow_needle.png)

 ---
-##
+##  Acknowledgements
-Get concise summaries of the latest research while commuting or casually browsing, so you can quickly identify relevant insights without wading through long, irrelevant papers.
+**Thank you to arXiv for use of its open access interoperability**

 ---

 ##  Features